 Avoid These 3 Mistakes When On-Boarding a New Hire

 Starting a new job is nerve-racking for everyone.
-Those first few weeks can be extra stressful because the new-hire wants to make a good first impression.
+Those first few weeks can be extra stressful because the new hire wants to make a good first impression.
 As a manager, it is your job to ensure a smooth transition and set your new employee up for success right away.
-Here are 3 mistakes to avoid in the on-boarding process:
+Here are three mistakes to avoid in the on-boarding process:

 1. Not Informing of Company’s Mission, Vision and Values